AccessLite/BoardingPass/Week 3 - MVP/TechNotes/README.md

 2. Changing the cursor's tint color to match the accent color of the color scheme
 3. Having the `FoaasPreviewViewController` animate in with the keyboard with the same animation and timing

-#### refactoring
+#### Refactors
-- only 1 API call per operation, edit local copy, send message info in notification bundle
+I'd like there to only be 1 API call per `FoaasOperation` and for you to edit that local copy as needed.

-#### UX
+#### UX Enhancements
-- users should not be able to tap checkmark until they've filled out all of the `foaasfields`
+1. Users should not be able to tap checkmark until they've filled out all of the `FoaasFields`
-- tapping on the "+" button while the settings menu is present should dismiss the settings in addition to showing the operation list modally
+2. Tapping on the "+" button while the settings menu is present should dismiss the settings in addition to showing the operation list modally.
+But they should happen sequentially, not at the same time.
-- textfield should adapt to the size of its content, link blog post
+3. Textfield should adapt to the size of its content, see this [blog post](https://medium.com/@louistur/dynamic-sizing-of-uitextview-with-autolayout-6dbcfa8e5e2d#.1k8hcwajn)
-- centering label content on main view
+4. Center the label content on main foaas view
-- highlighting fooas placeholder text using accent color
+5. Highlighting fooas placeholder text using accent color